ozoono/vue-shop/README.md

 ## Notes
 * Built using `webpack` starter in [`vue-cli`](https://github.com/vuejs/vue-cli)

-* All of the items you can see are obtained from [Marvel Comics API](https://developer.marvel.com/).
+* All items you can see are obtained from [Marvel Comics API](https://developer.marvel.com/).
 You need to signup to get a personal free key to start using API.

 ## Quickstart
 Start & install dependencies: